-The Fairfield County Opiate Task Force will use the following outcome statement: "The Fairfield County Opiate Task Force keeps the focus on affordability and accessibility of OUD prevention, treatment, and recovery services to individuals" on each monthly meeting agenda, as a reminder that this is what we are trying to accomplish with the implementation grant.
+Throughout the implementation process The Fairfield County P.A.R.T.
+Coalition will use this outcome statement: "The Fairfield County P.A.R.T.
+Coalition keeps the focus on affordability and accessibility of SUD prevention, treatment, and recovery services to individuals" on each monthly meeting agenda as a reminder that this is what we will accomplish.